Koredotcom/docs/docs/xo/apis/automation/get-faqs-from-knowledge-task-V2.md

   <tr>
    <td><strong>state</strong>
    </td>
    <td>The mode or state of the app.
-Accepted conditions are Published or configured mode.
+Accepted conditions are Published or Configured mode.
    </td>
    <td>Required
    </td>